Social Security Disability Insurance: Denied applicants

-One study found that 12.4 million Americans or about 6.2 percent of the U.S. population ages 18–66 are denied SSDI applicants.
-The study also found these individuals had high rates of health problems and a high rate of hospitalization compared to the general population.
-About 52 percent of denied applicants reported difficulty standing for one hour compared to about 5 percent for the general population.
-About 21 percent of denied applicants were hospitalized during the year compared to about 6 percent for the general population.
-Denied applicants had a high poverty rate (38 percent) and a high rate of material hardship (43 percent).
-Material hardship was measured as having low or very low food security or an inability to pay utility or housing costs.
+One study found that 12.4 million Americans, about 6.2% of the US population aged 18 to 66, are denied SSDI benefits.
+The study also found these applicants had high rates of health problems and of hospitalization compared to the general population.
+About 52% of denied applicants reported difficulty standing for one hour, compared to about 5% of the general population.
+About 21% of denied applicants were hospitalized during the year, compared to about 6% of the general population.
+Denied applicants had a high poverty rate (38%) and a high rate of material hardship (43%).
+Material hardship was defined as low or very low food security or an inability to pay utility or housing costs.

-A baseline study of denied SSDI and SSI applicants who sought benefits on the basis of mental impairments found denied applicants had low-income and had "multiple mental health and general medical conditions, low quality of life, and low functional ability".
-The baseline population is composed of individuals who are part of the Social Security Administration's Supported Employment Demonstration.
+A baseline study of denied SSDI and SSI applicants who sought benefits on the basis of mental impairments found denied applicants had low income and "multiple mental health and general medical conditions, low quality of life, and low functional ability".
+The baseline population is people who are part of the SSA's Supported Employment Demonstration.
 The goal of the demonstration is to test whether employment support and health interventions can improve outcomes for denied applicants.

 Payee assignment

-Generally, the person qualifying for benefits is determined to be capable of managing their own financial affairs, and the benefits are disbursed directly to them.
-In the case of persons who have a diagnosed mental impairment which interferes with their ability to manage their own finances, the Social Security Administration may require that the person assign someone to be their representative payee.
-This person will receive the benefits on behalf of the disabled individual, and disburse them directly to payers such as landlords, or to the disabled person, while providing money management assistance (help with purchasing items, limiting spending money, etc.).
-The representative payee often does not charge a fee for this service, especially if it is a friend or relative.
-Social service agencies who are assigned as payee are not prohibited from charging a fee, although the maximum fee is set by Social Security.
-The fee is the same for ALL recipients, except it can be larger for those with severe substance abuse problems (Social Security determines when a higher fee can be charged, not the representative payee.)
-Some states and counties have representative payee agencies (also called substitute payee programs) which receive the benefits on behalf of the disabled person's social worker, and disburse the benefits per the social worker's instructions.
-A payee can be very helpful in the instance of homeless individuals who need assistance paying down debts (like utility bills) and saving for housing.
+Generally, a person qualifying for benefits is determined to be capable of managing their own financial affairs, and the benefits are disbursed directly to them.
+In the case of persons who have a diagnosed mental impairment that interferes with their ability to manage their finances, SSA may require that the person assign someone to be their representative payee.
+The payee receives the benefits on the disabled person's behalf and disburses them directly to payers such as landlords or to the disabled person, while providing money management assistance (help with purchasing items, limiting spending money, etc.).
+The payee often does not charge for this service, especially if they are a friend or relative.
+Social service agencies who are assigned as payees may charge a fee, but SSA sets a maximum amount.
+The fee is the same for all recipients, but may be larger for those with severe substance abuse problems (SSA, not the payee, determines when a higher fee can be charged).
+Some states and counties have representative payee agencies (also called substitute payee programs) that receive the benefits on behalf of the disabled person's social worker and disburse the benefits per the social worker's instructions.
+A payee can be very helpful to unhoused people who need assistance paying down debts (like utility bills) and saving for housing.

-About 10 percent of disabled worker beneficiaries have representative payees and about 5 percent of disabled widow(er)s have representative payees.
-The figure is much higher for disabled adult children, with about 73 percent of these Social Security beneficiaries having representative payees.
+About 10% of disabled worker beneficiaries have representative payees and about 5% of disabled widow(er)s do.
+About 73% of disabled adult children have representative payees.